 Why You Should Purchase Renters Insurance

 Individuals should consider getting renters insurance to protect their property should something happen.
-A common misconception among renters is that the landlord will cover damage to their personal property if there was a disaster, like a fire or flood.
+A common misconception among renters is that the landlord will cover damage to their personal property if there was a disaster, like a fire or a flood.
 However, landlords do not cover the personal property of renters.

-So, if there was a fire in your neighbor’s unit, and it spread to your unit, or the firefighters flood your unit with their fire hoses, you would be out of luck when it came to replacing your stuff.
+So, if there was a fire in your neighbor’s unit, and it spread to your unit, or the firefighters flooded your unit with their fire hoses, you would be out of luck when it came to replacing your stuff.
 The only thing that your landlord’s insurance would cover is the actual physical building structure.
 That is why getting renters insurance is so important.

 What Renters Insurance Covers